rakion99/IceMeme/README.md

 # Features:

-## Tested and Working in Windows 7 32 bits and Windows 10 64 bits
+## Tested and Working in Windows 7 32 bit and Windows 10 64 bit

 ### NEW Feature: